Banton, Romblon: Heritage sites

 Being the oldest settlement in Romblon, Banton has several Spanish-era fortifications and churches, as well as American-era houses.
-These include Fuerza de San Jose, Banton Church, the old campanile made of limestone at Everlast in Barangay Poblacion, and a limestone watchtower at Onte in Barangay Toctoc.
+These include Fuerza de San José, Banton Church, the old campanile made of limestone at Everlast in Barangay Poblacion, and a limestone watchtower at Onte in Barangay Toctoc.
 There is an American-era house at Pinagkaisahan in Barangay Poblacion which used to be the Ugat Faigao Museum but now serves as a sari-sari store.
 The Asi Studies Center for Culture and the Arts (also in Purok Everlast) serves as an information center for the Asi language and Banton history, as well as depository of Banton's archaeological and cultural artifacts.
 The Church of San Nicolas de Tolentino also has a small museum of pre-colonial and Spanish-era artifacts.
 Among these artifacts is an intricate jar known locally as balogodibo, which three children accidentally found at Barangay Balogo in 2010.

 The National Museum of the Philippines also announced in 2016 the construction of a site museum near the island's Guyangan Cave System on a 1.5 hectare property donated by the Fabicon family.
 The site museum will serve as depository of the island's cultural treasures and will conduct research on how to best preserve the island's intangible heritage.

 Natural formations

 Caves are Banton's well-known natural formations.
 The Guyangan Cave System, situated at the boundary of Barangay Toctoc and Togbongan, has seven caves, some of which were inhabited during pre-colonial times, and is now an Important Cultural Treasure as declared by the National Museum.
 Guyangan Hill, where the caves are situated, also has a natural view deck called Manamyaw overlooking Barangay Poblacion and the Sibuyan Sea.
 On a clear day, the islands of Sibuyan, Romblon, and Tablas, as well as Burias Island, can be easily seen from Manamyaw.
 The island has several rock formations as well.
 Punta Matagar in Barangay Poblacion is a pointed rock formation in the shape of a spear or arrow head.
-In Barangay Banice, on the southern portion of the island, lies a rock arch said to be the anchorage of "Lolo Amang", a mythological figure in Romblon's nautical folklore similar to the Flying Dutchman.
+In Barangay Banice, on the southern portion of the island, lies Pasilagon Point Natural Arch, said to be the anchorage of "Lolo Amang", a mythological figure in Romblon's nautical folklore similar to the Flying Dutchman.